subirvarma/GeneralCognitics/_posts/Non-Newtonian Machines.md

 # What is the Blind Spot?

-- Mathemarical models of nature cannot be substituted for reality.
+- Mathematical models of nature cannot be substituted for reality.
 Doing so leads to contradictions.

+  Outline of main argument in blog:
+  -

 # The Blind Spot in Physics